vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct netif ip ls` *id* *name*
   List IP addresses assigned to interface *name* of container *id*.

+`ct dataset ls` [*options*] *id* [*properties...*]
+  List datasets of container *id*. *properties* is a space separated list of ZFS properties to read and print.
+Listed dataset names are relative to the container's root dataset, the root dataset itself is called `/`.

+    `-H`, `--hide-header`
+      Do not show header, useful for scripting.

+    `-L`, `--list`
+      List available parameters and exit.

+    `-o`, `--output` *parameters*
+      Select parameters to output.

+`ct dataset new` [*options*] *id* *name* [*mountpoint*] Create a new subdataset of the container's root dataset.
+The *name* is relative to the container's root dataset, e.g. in the default configuration, `osctl ct dataset new <id> var` will create ZFS dataset `<pool>/ct/<id>/var` and mount it to directory `/var` within the container.
+The target *mountpoint* can be optionally provided as an argument.

+  Non-existing dataset parents are automatically created and mounted with respect to `--[no-]mount`.

+  Created datasets are automatically shifted into the container's user namespace.
+  Of course, container datasets can be managed using `zfs` directly, but you'd have to set `uidoffset` and `gidoffset` properties manually.

+  Datasets should be mounted using `ct mounts dataset`, mounts created with `ct mounts new` might not survive container export/import on different configurations.

+    `--[no-]mount`
+      Mount created datasets to the container, under the mountpoint of its parents or `/`.
+Created datasets are mounted to the container by default.

+`ct dataset del` [*options*] *id* *name*
+  Delete container subdataset *name*.
+The root dataset cannot be deleted.

+    `-r`, `--recursive`
+      Recursively delete all children as well.
+Disabled by default.

+    `-u`, `--[no-]umount`, `--[no-]unmount`
+      Unmount selected dataset and all its children when in recursive mode before the deletion.
+By default, mounted datasets will abort the deletion.

 `ct mounts ls` *id*
   List mounts of container *id*.